-Surgery to fix an ankle fracture is indicated for patients who suffer a displaced unstable ankle fracture involving either the bone on the inside to the ankle (the medial malleolus), the bone on the outside of the ankle (the lateral malleolus which is also known s the fibula), or both.
+Surgery to fix an ankle fracture is indicated for patients who suffer a displaced unstable ankle fracture involving either the bone on the inside of the ankle (the medial malleolus), the bone on the outside of the ankle (the lateral malleolus which is also known as the fibula), or both.

-The ankle is not a joint that tolerates any displacement as this will lead to uneven loading of the ankle joint and the subsequent development of ankle arthritis (loss of joint cartilage) in a short period of time.
-If displaced ankle fracture has lead to a displaced or unstable ankle joint (Figure 1) then for most patients surgery is indicated (some high risk pateints may not be surgical candidates).
+The ankle is not a joint that tolerates any displacement as this will lead to uneven loading of the ankle joint, and the subsequent development of ankle arthritis (loss of joint cartilage) in a short period of time.
+If an ankle fracture has lead to a displaced or unstable ankle joint, (Figure 1) then surgery is indicated for most patients surgery (some high risk patients may not be surgical candidates).

 Figure 1: Displaced fibular fracture with displaced ankle joint

 To fix a fracture on the outside of the ankle, (lateral malleolus fracture) an incision is made on the outside of the ankle, essentially along the line of the fibula (the prominent bone on the outside of the ankle).
 The soft-tissues (tendons, muscles, ligaments) are dissected down to the fracture site.
 The fracture itself is cleaned up (ex. clotted blood is removed) and the bones are put back together, hopefully in the exact position (anatomic alignment) that they were in prior to the fracture.
 Once positioned, there are a variety of ways to fix (stabilize) the bones.
 The most common method is putting a screw across the fracture site for compression.
 This is followed by a metal plate with a series of screws to hold the fibula in its position (Figure 2).

 Figure 2: Lateral Malleolus (Distal Fibula) Fracture after surgery